- What does Flutter provide?

 Flutter’s hot reload is stateful, which means the app state is retained after a reload.
 This means you can quickly iterate on a screen deeply nested in your app, without starting from the home screen after every reload.

 Hot reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
-This includes not only adding new classes, but also adding methods and fields to existing classes, and changing existing functions.
-A few types of code changes cannot be hot reloaded though:
+This doesn’t only add new classes, but also adds methods and fields to existing classes, and changes existing functions.
+Hot restart resets the state to the app’s initial state.

 Where can I deploy my Flutter app?